 Ethiopia is the latest African country to begin transitioning to green public transportation by introducing electric buses.
 A new fleet of Chinese-made electric buses hit the streets of Addis Ababa earlier in April.

 “We’re terrified… Most people are trying to leave the town or to [go to] other countries if they have other citizenships,” said Hind*, a 25-year-old living in Deir Dabwan, east of Ramallah.
+“They’re attacking civilians and displacing Palestinians from the river to the sea.
+They are trying to terrorise us and kick us out any way they can,” said Hind.

 You must be logged in to post a comment.